muruthigitau/frappe-mpsa-payments/README.md

 5. **Till Number:** Identifier for C2B payments, where customers make payments directly to a till.
 6. **Business Shortcode:** A unique code used to identify your business account in the Mpesa system.
 7. **Online PassKey:** An additional authentication key, specifically for initiating Mpesa Express (STK Push) transactions.
+8. **Initiator Name:** API Operator configured from the Mpesa Org Portal
+9. **Initiator Password:** Password paired with the Initiator Name will be encrypted to SecurityCredential for transactions.

 ![Screenshot from 2024-10-30 15-55-09](https://github.com/user-attachments/assets/f786501f-5c5d-4c27-9a62-ba3d76ce9562)